 The curriculum for this program is composed to allow students studying beyond borders between the major programs, i.e. the Integrated Hydrosphere Science Program, Applied Animal & Plant Science Program, Food Science Program, and Molecular Agricultural and Life Science Program.
-Therefore, faculty members of this program consist of the chief tutors of each grade and chiefs of each program.
+Therefore, faculty members of this program consist of the vice dean for education and the vice dean for international.